jandradap/docker-git-deploy/README.md

 ## License

-This npm package is licensed under the MIT license.
+This app is licensed under the MIT license.

 ## Warranty